 - pH levels for a water treatment plant

-- total amount of ingredient added to tank.
+- The total amount of ingredients added to a tank

 By collecting this information, operations managers can produce models or identify patterns to pinpoint problems and improve future processes.